-To summarize, a major share of the research conducted at this station has been of an applied nature and the overall objective has been to provide crop varieties and crop production techniques that will increase the production efficiency of area farmers.
+To summarize, a major share of the research conducted at this station has been of an applied nature and the overall objective is to provide crop varieties and crop production techniques that will increase the production efficiency of area farmers.

-Summer field tours are held each year and fall row-crop tours are also held.
+Summer field tours are held each year and fall row-crop tours are also being held.
 Attendance at the tours has been excellent in recent years, ranging from 150–350.
-Current and proposed activities at the station are discussed each year with the Northeast Research Station Advisory Board.
-The Advisory Board consists of a farmer representative from each of the ten counties (Brown, Clark, Codington, Day, Deuel, Grant, Hamlin, Marshall, Roberts, and Spink) in the northeastern region, and the area agronomy/farm management extension educators.
-The Advisory Board has helped to shape the direction of research at the station, and has been very helpful in obtaining increased support.
+Current and proposed activities at the farm are discussed each year with the Northeast Research Farm Advisory Board.
+The Advisory Board consists of a farmer representative from each of the ten counties (Brown, Clark, Codington, Day, Deuel, Grant, Hamlin, Marshall, Roberts, and Spink) in the northeastern region, and the area agronomy, farm management, and extension educators.
+The Advisory Board has helped shape the direction of research at the station, and has been helpful in obtaining increased support.